 *This map is only for general reference and you should never use it for navigational purposes.

 Day 1: Arrive in Copenhagen

-If you arrive early enough, you can explore this magnificent city and its architectural and cultural highlights, including the castles of Rosenborg, Christiansborg and Amalienborg, the museum quarter, City Hall, the pretty harbourside houses of Nyhavn and of course the Little Mermaid!
-If you need an extra night in Copenhagen to explore the city more thoroughly, then we would, of course, be happy to arrange that for you.
+If you arrive early enough, you can explore this magnificent city and its architectural and cultural highlights, including the castles of Rosenborg, Christiansborg and Amalienborg, the museum quarter, City Hall, the pretty harbourside houses of Nyhavn and the Little Mermaid!
+We recommend extra nights in Copenhagen so you have enough time to explore this beautiful city.

 - Accommodation: Comwell Hotel Holte or similar

 The longer option begins by following the Rudersdal Route through tranquil woodland to the shore of lake Sjælsø.
 You will find a quiet little beach and bathing area as you walk along the southern shore of the lake, followed by the charming, thatched Hunter’s Cottage restaurant (Jægerhytten).
 A short section of wooden boardwalk takes you through the marshlands on the western side of the lake.
 You then follow quiet country roads to the forest of Tokkekøb Hegn.
 Here you find the Stone Age Kongedysse Dolmen, enclosed by 51 rocks.
 The last section of your walk takes you through another royal hunting park, the UNESCO World Heritage-listed Store Dyrehave.
 Finally, you arrive at the central square in the town of Hillerød.
 We recommend rewarding yourself with a well-earned drink or early dinner while enjoying the view across the lake to the magnificent Frederiksborg Castle.